home-assistant/home-assistant.io/source/_integrations/enocean.markdown

 ### Window handle

-As of now the Hoppe SecuSignal window handle from Somfy has been succesfully tested.
-However any mechanical window handle that follows the enocean RPS telegram spec F6 10 00 (Hoppe AG) is supported.
+As of now, the Hoppe SecuSignal window handle from Somfy has been successfully tested.
+However, any mechanical window handle that follows the EnOcean RPS telegram spec F6 10 00 (Hoppe AG) is supported.

 To configure a window handle, add the following code to your `configuration.yaml`: